“The money is in the list.”

 You can’t generate leads without a form, right?

-And while not everyone will rely on their email service provider to build capture forms, for now, we’ll be moving forward on the assumption you don’t have access to tools like Thrive Leads or Lead Pages.
+And while not everyone will rely on their email marketing service provider for lead generation, for now, we’ll be moving forward on the assumption you don’t have access to tools like Thrive Leads or Lead Pages.

 Now, I won’t blabber on with this one since form building isn’t exactly rocket science, but I will clarify the core elements we’re looking for here.

-- Simplicity: It shouldn’t require a degree to understand how to build the actual form (and visual form builders tend to work a lot better in that respect).
+- Simplicity: It shouldn’t require a degree to understand how to build the actual sign up forms (and visual form builders tend to work a lot better in that respect).